“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

 Even Philip, who has visited Gribbell Island countless times before, is amazed.
 It’s a splendid location for bears, but the consistency and number are unusual, and we’re eating it up.

 Our record is five bears at one time, including a mother and two cubs, staggered along the river.

 Our week-long adventure crescendos when Boss returns, splashing after his prey in front of us for nearly an hour.

 In wishing us a fond farewell, the Grandfathers have pulled out all the stops.

-I was a guest of Maple Leaf Adventures but this post was neither viewed nor reviewed prior to publishing.
-Words and sentiment are my own.
+I was a guest of Maple Leaf Adventures, but this post was neither viewed nor reviewed before publishing.
+Words and sentiments are my own.

 The Facts You Need to Know For Your Own Adventure